newrelic/nri-docker/README.md

-# New Relic Infrastructure Integration for nri-docker
+# New Relic Infrastructure Integration for Docker

-Reports status and metrics for nri-docker service
+Reports status and metrics of Docker containers running into a host.

 ## Requirements

-Document if the Integration has some special requirement.
-Ex: Installing an extra module, permissions to execute a binary, etc.
+* Linux (Windows support TBD)
+* New Relic Infrastructure Agent > 1.5.XX (version to be released)
+* Docker

 ## Configuration

-Document if the Integration needs some configuration for running.
-Ex: Set up permissions, add a special user, etc.
+TBD

 ## Installation

-Describe the installation process for the Integration.

-## Usage

-Document mandatory and optional arguments for running the Integration, and how to execute it.

-## Compatibility

-* Supported OS:
-* nri-docker versions:
-* Edition:

-## Integration Development usage

-Describe the development workflow for this Integration.
+TBD